 Key Stage 4

-At Key Stage 4, students have ten English lessons every fortnight as they prepare for their GCSE examination.
+At Key Stage 4, students have nine English lessons every fortnight as they prepare for their GCSE examination.
 In English, students have the opportunity to achieve two GCSEs: one in Language and one in Literature.
 As they enter into Year 10, students will begin to apply their knowledge and skills built up throughout Key Stage 3 in order to access a range of texts across a variety of genres.

 For English Language, students are expected to critically analyse unseen fiction and non-fiction texts before exploring the impact on the reader.
 Students will consider carefully how a writer has used language and structural devices to interest the reader, before comparing ideas across two texts.
 Students are also expected to produce extended pieces of creative writing such as a description or a narrative, as well as arguing their viewpoint through transactional writing.